 - a.
-Agency shall comply with the terms set forth in this Agreement. - b.
-Agency shall pay for the Services as set forth in the applicable Schedule(s) attached hereto.
-Pricing set forth in the applicable Schedule is based on one use/decision per transaction.
-A Schedule may be modified by EVS upon thirty (30) days' notice.
-Agency's use of the Service after such thirty (30) day period shall constitute its agreement to such change(s), without prejudice to its right to terminate this Agreement as provided in Section 7 below. - c.
-Agency certifies that it will order Data from the Service only when Agency intends to use the Data (i) in accordance with the Fair Credit Reporting Act ("FCRA") and all state law FCRA counterparts as though the Data is a consumer report, and (ii) solely for one of the following FCRA permissible purposes: (1) in connection with a determination of the Consumer's eligibility for a license or other benefit granted by a governmental instrumentality required by law to consider an applicant's financial responsibility or status, or (2) for employment purposes. - d.
-Agency agrees to only use the Data consistent with the obligations of users of consumer reports as provided for in the Consumer Financial Protection Bureau (the "CFPB") Notice Form attached as Exhibit 1. - e.
-Agency certifies that before ordering Data to be used in connection with employment purposes, it will clearly and conspicuously disclose to the subject Consumer, in a written document consisting solely of the disclosure, that Agency may obtain Data for employment purposes and will also obtain the Consumer's written authorization to obtain or procure Data relating to that Consumer. - f.
-Agency certifies that it will not take adverse action against the consumer based in whole or in part upon the Data without first providing to the Consumer to whom the Data relates a copy of the Data and a written description of the Consumer's rights as prescribed by the CFPB, and also will not use any Data in violation of any applicable federal or state equal opportunity law or regulation. - g.
-Agency acknowledges that it has received from EVS a copy of the consumer rights summary as prescribed by the CFPB (see Exhibit 3).
+Agency shall comply with the terms set forth in this Agreement, and each Exhibit and Schedule attached hereto. - b.
+Agency shall pay for the Services as set forth in each applicable Schedule.
+All prices stated in any Schedule attached to this Agreement are exclusive of sales, use, privilege, or excise taxes.
+Applicable sales, use, privilege, or excise taxes shall be included in each invoice, except as otherwise exempted in the applicable Schedule. - c.
+Agency certifies that it will order Data from TWN only when Agency (i) intends to use the Data in accordance with the Fair Credit Reporting Act ("FCRA") and all state law FCRA counterparts as though the Data is a consumer report, and (ii) has obtained one of the following FCRA permissible purposes: (1) in connection with a credit transaction involving the Consumer on whom the Data is to be furnished and involving the extension of credit to, or review or collection of an account of, the consumer; (2) in connection with a determination of the consumer's eligibility for a license or other benefit granted by a governmental instrumentality required by law to consider an applicant's financial responsibility or status; (3) when Agency otherwise has a legitimate business need for the information either in connection with a business transaction that is initiated by the Consumer, or to review an account to determine whether the Consumer continues to meet the terms of the account; or (4) for employment purposes and for no other purpose. - d.
+Agency agrees to only use the Data consistent with the obligations of users of consumer reports as provided for in the Consumer Financial Protection Bureau (the "CFPB")'s Notice Form attached as Exhibit 1. - e.
+Agency represents it (i) is administering a government funded benefit or program, (ii) has been given the legal authority to view the Data by the Consumer or by operation of law, and (iii) is requesting the Data in compliance with all laws. - f.
+Agency represents it has written authorization from the Consumer to verify income.
+Agency need not use any particular form of authorization or obtain a separate signature for verifying income provided that the form is auditable and demonstrates to a reasonable degree of certainty that the Consumer has authorized the Agency to receive the income Data.
+Notwithstanding the foregoing, in the event Agency is using the Service to collect on defaulted child support obligations, Agency is not required to obtain such authorization. - g.
+Agency certifies that before ordering Data to be used in connection with employment purposes, it will clearly and conspicuously disclose to the subject Consumer, in a written document consisting solely of the disclosure, that Agency may obtain Data for employment purposes and will also obtain the Consumer's written authorization to obtain or procure Data relating to that Consumer. - h.
+Agency certifies that when using Data for employment purposes, it will not take adverse action against the Consumer based in whole or in part upon the Data without first providing to the Consumer to whom the Data relates a copy of the Data and a written description of the Consumer's rights as prescribed by the CFPB, and also will not use any Data in violation of any applicable federal or state equal opportunity law or regulation. - i.
+Agency acknowledges that it has received from EVS a copy of the consumer rights summary as prescribed by the CFPB as referenced on Exhibit 3.